🔖 7 min read

 Japanese whisky Hibiki Japanese Harmony

-The Nikka Taketsuru Pure Malt is a non-age-statement blend containing a high percentage from the Miyagikyo and the rest from Yoichi.
+The Nikka Taketsuru Pure Malt is a non-age-statement blend containing a high percentage from the Miyagikyo distillery and the rest from Yoichi.
 This has been aged for 10 years including in sherry casks.

 Flavour profile from The Whisky Exchange: clove, pear, cherry, smoke, butterscotch, plums